Venice:

 last of the "squeri" (gondola yards).

-At Squero Tramontin we will meet Roberto
+At Squero Tramontin we will meet Matteo

-a distinct lean to the right, so that when manned by the gondolier
+1884.
+This has a distinct lean to the right, so that when

-it returns to an even keel.
-To accommodate his rowing of the craft
+manned by the gondolier it returns to an even keel.
+To accommodate

-from one side only, the hull is asymmetrical, the left side being
+his rowing of the craft from one side only, the hull is asymmetrical,

-around 24 centimetres (10 inches) longer than the right (otherwise
+the left side being around 24 centimetres (10 inches) longer than

-it would tend to curve towards the left).
-The outcome is a swift,
+the right (otherwise it would tend to curve towards the left).
+The

-light craft that is recognised as the most efficient design of boat
+outcome is a swift, light craft that is recognised as the most efficient

 Only